TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.components/problemscopingques-metricsalert.md

 					"value": "Automation: Issues with REST API or Azure command line interface (CLI)", "text": "Automation: Issues with REST API or Azure command line interface (CLI)" },{
-					"value": "Configuration: Creating, editing or deleting alert rules", "text": "Configuration: Creating, editing or deleting alert rules" }, {
+					"value": "Configuration: Creating, editing, or deleting alert rules", "text": "Configuration: Creating, editing, or deleting alert rules" }, {
 					"value": "Configuration: Issues with Azure resource manager (ARM) templates", "text": "Configuration: Issues with Azure resource manager (ARM) templates" }, {
-					"value": "Detection: Alert fires when it should NOT", "text": "Detection: Alert fires when it should NOT" }, {
+					"value": "Detection: Alert fires when it shouldn't", "text": "Detection: Alert fires when it shouldn't" }, {
 					"value": "Detection: Alert doesn’t fire when it should", "text": "Detection: Alert doesn’t fire when it should"